Nowhere to go? Take your time getting

 Local Calendar of Events

+For those who like to retreat to the comfort and quiet of a hot tub and warm bed after a day of outdoor adventure, the Wildwood Himitage is available to enjoy through Airbnb.
 Located just 12 miles north of the California/Oregon border, midway between San Francisco and Portland, the Wildwood Himitage sits 750' above sea level at the end of a valley in Oregon's Banana Belt.
 The view of the horizon looks 65 miles out over the Pacific Ocean.
 Weather is temperate year around and the sounds and sights of nature abound.
 (Current 10-day weather forecast.)

 When you surround yourself with beauty, it becomes a part of you.
 That is why the Wildwood Himitage takes time to manage and cultivate our grounds with many delightful spots to rest and reflect.
 Our pathways bring nature's color, variety and beauty to bear on the desire for an optimum meditative experience.